aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README.md

    - Error: Lambda@Edge functions failed to deploy
    - Solution: Ensure Lambda@Edge functions are deployed in us-east-1 as required by AWS.

+5. **Speech-to-Speech Issues:**
+   - Error: Speech-to-Speech stack deployment failed
+   - Solution: Verify you are deploying in us-east-1 region, as Nova Sonic is currently only available there.

 ### Missing Environment Variables

 If your local development environment is missing configuration: